redzimski/cpp_tttb/README.md

 ## Download instructions

-I plan to make Linux, Windows, and OSX copies of TTTB available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
+Linux, Windows, and OSX copies of TTTB are available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
 Until the documentation for the game is more complete, the page will be password-protected; you can access it by entering the password `microseconds`.

-A Linux binary is currently available, and Windows and OSX ones will be added soon.

 The game is free to download, but donations (while not expected) are greatly appreciated.

-Make sure to download both the zipped folder for your operating system *and* the corresponding README.
+Make sure to download both the zipped folder for your operating system *and* the corresponding README (e.g. the file you're reading right now).
 Once you've unzipped the folder on your local computer, you can move it to a location of your choice--or simply keep it within the downloads folder.
 Nothing needs to be installed in order for you to begin playing the game.

 (If multiple people will be playing TTTB' single-player mode on your computer, I recommend creating a separate copy of the game for each of them.
 This will make it much easier for each player to keep track of his or her progress.)